What's new as of September 2014

 Dogs with Fanconi Syndrome usually drink and urinate much more than normal.
 This can also be a sign of diabetes, but Fanconi dogs do not have the elevated blood sugar that is a hallmark of diabetes.
 They can also be lethargic and uninterested in eating.
 Some dogs may have all of these symptoms while others show only some of them.
 The symptoms may also be mild or severe.
 These dogs often improve with appropriate veterinary treatment and removal of the pet jerky treats from the diet; however, a positive urine test for Fanconi syndrome can still be detected several weeks later.

 Of the kidney and urinary cases, about 290 of the case reports, involving about 320 dogs, have reported FLS.
 These numbers do include newly reported cases since October 2013, but the majority are associated with previously suspected cases of FLS that have since been confirmed by the University of Pennsylvania’s PennGen testing method.
 It is important to note that the reported illnesses are not limited to jerky treats made from chicken.
 We have received complaints about duck and sweet potato jerky treats and related products, such as jerky-wrapped rawhide treats.
 We know that the illnesses and deaths reported are mostly linked to jerky pet treats sourced from China.
 Pet owners should be aware, however, that manufacturers do not need to list the country of origin for each ingredient used in their products.

 In trying to find the cause of the illnesses and deaths associated with jerky pet treats, we’ve worked with our colleagues in academia, industry, foreign governments and state labs.
 As part of the investigation, we have inspected production facilities in China and met with the General Administration of Quality Supervision, Inspection and Quarantine (AQSIQ), the Chinese regulatory agency responsible for pet food, to ensure that they are aware of U.S. requirements for pet food safety and to develop collaboration on sharing information to support FDA’s investigation.
-FDA also plans to host Chinese scientists at our veterinary research facility to further our scientific cooperation.
+FDA has also hosted Chinese scientists at our veterinary research facility to further our scientific cooperation.